ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 - These reports help companies **assess the ability of business partners** to meet their payment obligations.
 - Creditreform **evaluates credit-relevant content** and presents the results in the form of partial scores, risk classes, credit bands, or credit traffic lights.
 - In addition to creditworthiness, **the reports contain further information** that provides a comprehensive picture of the customer.
-- Creditreform offers **reports on companies and private individuals** both domestically and abroad.
+- Creditreform offers **reports on companies and private individuals** both domestically and internationally.
 - With credit and business reports, **companies can know in advance** who they are dealing with and assess the risk of loss.
-- Creditreform offers **various report products** such as CrediPLUS, CrediRISK, CrediCHECK, and CrediDATA.
+- Creditreform offers **various information products** such as CrediPLUS, CrediRISK, CrediCHECK, and CrediDATA.
-- For **reports outside Switzerland and Liechtenstein**, foreign surcharges usually apply, and countries are divided into country groups.
+- For **reports outside Switzerland and Liechtenstein**, foreign surcharges usually apply, and countries are grouped into country groups.

-## International Credit Reports, International Business Information
+## International Reports, International Business Information
 (https://www.creditreform.ch/fileadmin/user_upload/central_files/_documents/01_loesungen/11_auskunft_monitoring/05_Flyer_International_DE.pdf)

 **General Purpose and Benefits**
 The Creditreform International Business Information supports companies in **minimizing risks in international business** by providing detailed credit information on foreign business partners.
-This is especially important because international business, in addition to growth opportunities, also involves **increased entrepreneurial risks**.
+This is especially important as international business, in addition to growth opportunities, also involves **increased entrepreneurial risks**.

 **Areas of Application**
 - **Checking the creditworthiness and risk classification** of international customers and suppliers